run-house/runhouse/docs/api/python/cluster.rst

   `AWS Systems Manager <https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html>`_ to create an SSH tunnel to the cluster, by default on port :code:`32300`. *Note: this is currently only relevant for SageMaker Clusters.*
-- ``paramiko``: Uses `Paramiko <https://www.paramiko.org/>`_ to create an SSH tunnel to the cluster.
-This is relevant if you are using a cluster which requires a password to authenticate.

 .. note::